 [Section 161 amended by No. 25 of 1985 s.
 265; No. 73 of 1995 s.
 78; No. 59 of 2004 s.
 141.]

-162. Property may be stated in complaint, etc., to be the property of the Corporation
+162. Property may be stated in complaint etc. to be property of Corporation

 In any proceedings to be instituted in relation to any land, property, or thing belonging to, vested in, or under the care, control, or management of the Corporation, it shall be sufficient to state generally the land, property, or thing in respect of which such proceedings shall be instituted to be the property of the Corporation; and for the purpose of all legal proceedings, all drains, works, reserves, and other property and things whatsoever vested in or placed under the care, control, or management of the Corporation shall be deemed to be the property of the Corporation.